tpenguinltg/potential-octo-potato/README.md

 A comment introduced should only be roughly one unit of thought, which is often one sentence.
 Avoid building code in comments.

+### Files

+Files should be created empty whenever possible.

 (Project README should go below this line)
 * * *